lolhalolol1/Halo-4-PBR/README.md

 # Halo 4 PBR
 A set of shaders made for Halo 4 and Halo 2 Anniversary Multiplayer that allow you to use modern BRDFs for material rendering and more modern, standerdized workflows for authoring materials.
-Credit to the Oomer and Chiefster whos shaders I used as reference for how to work with Halo 4's functions, theChunkierBean for testing, and theHostileNegotiator and Amit for important help and feedback.
+Credit to the Oomer and Chiefster who's shaders I used as reference for how to work with Halo 4's functions, theChunkierBean for testing, and theHostileNegotiator and Amit for important help and feedback.

 ## Installation
 To install, simply download and drag-n-drop the "tags" folder for the toolset you are using into the folder into your editing kit's root folder.